areyoubuzzd/buzzd/RESTAURANT_IMPORT_WORKFLOW.md

 - Only establishments with confirmed happy hour deals should be included in the CSV
 - The Google Places API provides accurate data including coordinates, address formatting, ratings, etc.
 - Images should be managed through Cloudinary for better performance and organization
+- The `external_id` field follows the format SG0109, SG0110, etc., starting from SG0109 and incrementing sequentially
+- These custom IDs can be useful for customer-facing references, marketing materials, or integration with other systems
+- Both the database `id` and `external_id` can be used to identify restaurants in queries and API requests